USS William C. Lawe (DD-763): 1970s William C. Lawe continued her Middle East deployment until 16 May 1970 when she returned to Mayport, Florida After a month of leave and upkeep, the destroyer travelled to Panama City, Florida, to test stockpiled ASROCs (antisubmarine rockets). This was followed by a midshipmen cruise and a tender availability until 26 July. The ship conducted antisubmarine exercises and type training in the Virginia Capes area throughout August. From 3 to 25 September, Lawe took part in the surveillance of a Soviet task group in the Caribbean. She returned to Mayport on 26 September and, except for a brief period of plane guard duty with , the destroyer remained in her home port for the remainder of the year.William C. Lawe began the year 1971 with duty as a support ship for the firing of a Poseidon missile by at Cape Kennedy. Two weeks of "Springboard" operations in the Caribbean followed, and the destroyer returned to Mayport on 25 February for tender availability and restricted availability at the Jacksonville Shipyard.

 On 21 April 1971, the destroyer deployed to the Middle East.
 During the five-month deployment, the ship visited ports in Porto Grande, Cape Verde Islands;Abidjan, Ivory Coast; Luanda, Angola; Mozambique (city), Mozambique; Mombasa, Kenya; Massawa, Ethiopia; Djibouti, French Territory of the Afars and the Issas; Karachi, Pakistan; Cochin, India; Seychelles Island; Diego Garcia; Recife, Brazil; and Port of Spain, Trinidad.
 Lawe returned to Mayport, Florida, on 20 September.
 The remaining days of September and most of October were spent in leave and upkeep status.

 On 8 November 1971, William C. Lawe put to sea as a member of Destroyer Squadron 16 (DesRon 16), conducting surveillance of four units of the Soviet Navy which were visiting Cuba.
-The destroyer returned to her home port on 30 November and prepared for an upcoming restricted availability at the Jackonsville Shipyard.
+The destroyer returned to her home port on 30 November and prepared for an upcoming restricted availability at the Jacksonville Shipyard.
 On 13 December, the ship began a tender availability with Yosemite which took her through the end of the year.

 The new year, 1972, ushered in William C. Lawe's first yard availability of major proportions since 1968; she was assigned restricted overhaul at the Jacksonville Shipyards, Jacksonville, Florida Upon successful completion of dock trials in late March and refresher training at Guantanamo Bay, Cuba, the destroyer performed a surveillance mission in the Caribbean until early June.
 The ship spent the remainder of the summer in upkeep; involvement in Operation "Pinklace", a NATO exercise; and a destroyer development group antisubmarine exercise.

 In early October, William C. Lawe received word of an upcoming Southeast Asian deployment.
 After a month of preparation, the ship set sail for Pacific waters.
 On 10 December, William C. Lawe experienced her first combat action in 27 years of service during a daring night raid on North Vietnamese coastal defense sites in which she received hostile return fire.
 The remainder of 1972 was spent as a gunfire support unit off the coast of South Vietnam.William C. Lawe rang in 1973 with continued gun-line duty off Vietnam.
 After an upkeep period at Subic Bay, Philippines, from 14 to 25 January, the ship returned to gunfire support duty until a general cease fire went into effect throughout Vietnam on 28 January 1973.
 The destroyer continued operations in the area as a planeguard for Enterprise and Coral Sea.
 She also conducted activities in support of American prisoners-of-war releases, troop withdrawals, and 7th Fleet operations.
 Lawe left the Gulf of Tonkin on 14 May.